5l1v3r1/probdraw/README.md

 # probdraw

-Once it is finished, this web application will let you generate random numbers based on probability distributions that you draw.
+**probdraw** let's you draw probability distributions and then use them to generate random numbers.